Generic Name: ceftolozane sulfate and tazobactam sodium

 - Pseudomonas aeruginosa

 The following in vitro data are available, but their clinical significance is unknown.
-At least 90% of the following microorganisms exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to 2 mcg/mL for ceftolozane and tazobactam.
-The safety and effectiveness of Zerbaxa in treating clinical infections due to these bacteria have not been established in adequate and well-controlled clinical trials.
+At least 90 percent of the following bacteria exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the susceptible breakpoint for ceftolozane and tazobactam against isolates of similar genus or organism group.
+However, the efficacy of Zerbaxa in treating clinical infections due to these bacteria has not been established in adequate and well-controlled clinical trials.

 - Citrobacter koseri